 Edinburgh may have an old-world charm, but that doesn’t mean there isn’t plenty to do at night!
-Most of Edinburgh’s nightlife happens in the city center, with everything within walking distance.
-However, there are all kinds of late night attractions throughout the city.
+Most of Edinburgh’s nightlife happens in the city centre, with everything within walking distance.
+However, there are all kinds of late-night attractions throughout the city.

 Whether it’s a good pub, a bohemian bar, or a busy club – Edinburgh has it all!
 Here are some top nightlife options in this city to liven up your stay.